ConsumerDataStandardsAustralia/standards/README.md

-# Consumer Data Rights Standards
+# Consumer Data Right Standards

 Data61 has been appointed as technical advisor to the interim data standards body by the Australian federal government, as part of the introduction of [Consumer Data Right](https://www.accc.gov.au/focus-areas/consumer-data-right "ACCC Consumer Data Right webpage") legislation to give Australians greater control over their data.